Mahesh, Saranya Matrum Palar: Soundtrack

+Soundtrack was composed by Vidyasagar.
+The audio launch was held in mid-November 2008.

 Critical reception

-The Hindu wrote, "Mahesh, Saranya, Matrum Palar is a neat family film.
+Malathi Rangarajan of The Hindu wrote, "Mahesh, Saranya, Matrum Palar is a neat family film.
 It is also true that things are unbelievably hunky-dory in this joint family and hence, too cinematic".
-Rediff gave the film 1.5 stars out of 5 and wrote, "The title is in itself an interesting one and you settle down with some anticipation.
+Pavithra Srinivasan of Rediff.com gave the film 1.5 stars out of 5 and wrote, "The title is in itself an interesting one and you settle down with some anticipation.
 But pretty soon you wish debutante director P V Ravi had concentrated as much on his screenplay as he did in naming the film", calling it a "love-story that lacks spice".
 Sify wrote, "if there's only one reason which makes Mahesh Saranya Matrum Palar watchable is Shakti...He is in very good form even though the film isn't, with its old-fashioned plot points and characters.
 But it's not entirely unwatchable due to the manner in which it is narrated and the final twist in the story".
-Indiaglitz.com wrote, "Ravi has etched out a good entertainer.
-But, a slow narration with repeatedly familiar characters and plot spoils the show".

-Remakes

-The film was remade in Oriya as Akashe Ki Ranga Lagila with Anubhav Mohanty, Archita Sahu, Rali Nanda in the starring roles, which won several awards at the Orissa State Film Awards.
-It was also remade in Bengali as Kokhono Biday Bolo Na with Jishu Sengupta in the lead.
+Kabilan of Kalki praised the acting of Sakthi and Sandhya and humour but panned Vidyasagar's music and cinematography and also felt some of the scenes were too lengthy.